gelare71/Code2/README.md

 Related Paper: Security Analysis and Enhancement of a Blockchain-Based Authentication Protocol for IoVs

-Authors:Gelare Oudi Ghadim, MohaAuthores: Gelare Oudi Ghadim, Parvin Rastegari, Mohammad Dakhilalian, Faramarz Hendessi and Willy Susilo
+Authors: Gelare Oudi Ghadim, Mohammad Dakhilalian, Parvin Rastegari, Faramarz Hendessi and Willy Susilo

 The followings are necessary explanations: